 In Mexico at the end of the 19th century, German expats began commercially brewing the Vienna-style lagers they were used to, which have now loosely become the Mexican lagers we see exported to U.S. shelves.
-It would be too easy to say, though, that contemporary American-made, Mexican-style lagers are Vienna lagers.
-Now brewers are interpreting this cultural inspiration in different ways.
+It’s too easy to say, though, that contemporary American-made, Mexican-style lagers are Vienna lagers.
+No, brewers are interpreting this cultural inspiration in different ways.

 Just about anything in the Mexican cuisine.
-Great with delicate fish- Mai Mai, Tilapia, Cod, Tuna, and Red Snapper.
+Great with delicate fish- Mahi Mahi, Tilapia, Cod, Tuna, and Red Snapper.
 Great with shellfish- clams, crab, and scallops.
 Excellent with Sushi.
-Light pasta dishes work well with oil based or creamed sauces.
+Light pasta dishes work well with oil-based or creamed sauces.